 During Year 11, students will be given a mock interview with an external employer to give them an experience of interviews.
-They will also be given the opportunity to have a one to one interview with our independent Careers Adviser, Maria Bunyan, from Careers 4U where they will come up with an individual action plan for their future.
+We also work closely with Careers4U, Careers South West, Real Ideas Organisation, Newquay Orchard, and Job Centre Plus, to offer all students a one to one interview with an independent Careers Advisor, where they will come up with an individual action plan for their future.